CodeYourFuture/CYF-Workshops/git-cli/commits.md

 Check your answer using an online definition.

+## 👣 Steps

-Go online and find a Git command you can use to l**ist all the commits** for a particular repository.
+1. Go online and find a Git command you can use to **list all the commits** for a particular repository.

-Using this command, answer the following questions:

-How many git commits are there in the history of the bbc food project at the moment?
-What is the commit hash of the **initial commit**?
-What time was the most recent commit created?

 [Next section](./timelines-branches.md)